need4swede/wiki-go/data/documents/plugins/document.md

    https://plugins.neptuneplayer.com/manifest.json
    ```

-3. Both plugins appear in the Catalog tab.
+3. The currently published suite members appear in the Catalog tab.
 Install them, restart your Jellyfin server, and Neptune detects them on the next sign-in.

+Transcoder does not appear in the public catalog yet.
+When it is released, the same suite installer and repository will pick it up; no separate repository is required.

 The repository supports Jellyfin 10.10 and 10.11 and serves the correct build for your server version automatically.